The best things to do in Morzine in summer

-Leave the snow behind and visit Morzine in the summer, an outdoor playground in the French Alps with hiking, mountain biking, lake swimming, adventure sports and fantastic mountain scenery.
+Leave the snow behind and visit Morzine in summer, an outdoor playground in the French Alps with hiking, mountain biking, lake swimming, adventure sports and fantastic mountain scenery.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-The Alps might not be the most obvious destination for a summer holiday, but you’ll find beautiful scenery, lots of activities, great food and drink, and bargain prices.
-So here’s a rundown of the best things to do in Morzine in the summer, for all the family – from mountain hikes and lake swims to whitewater rafting and mountain biking.
+So here’s a rundown of the best things to do in Morzine in summer, for all the family – from mountain hikes and lake swims to whitewater rafting and mountain biking.

 About Morzine

-Morzine is part of the huge Portes du Soleil ski area on the border between France and Switzerland, which covers 12 resorts and 400 miles of ski runs.
-In the winter it’s packed with skiers and boarders, squeezing as much time on the piste as possible by day and then partying all night.
-But Morzine in the summer is a lot more relaxed.
+In winter it’s packed with skiers and boarders, squeezing in as much time as possible on the pistes by day then partying all night.
+But Morzine in summer is a lot more relaxed.

 Morzine is one of the Alps’ more established summer holiday destinations, with a good selection of places to eat, drink and stay.
 And as summer is low season in the Alps, you can grab a bargain, even if you’re travelling with kids and tied to school holidays.

-Things to do in Morzine in the summer
+Things to do in Morzine in summer

 Walking and hiking in Morzine